St. Clair West station

 St. Clair West is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
 It spans the block north of St. Clair Avenue West to Heath Street, between Bathurst Street and Tweedsmuir Avenue.
 The station serves the local communities of Forest Hill South, Humewood, Bracondale Hill and Casa Loma.

 The addition of automatic sliding doors, accessible fare gates, and elevators made the station fully accessible in 2017.
-Wi-Fi service is available at this station.

 History

 This station was opened in 1978, as part of the subway line extension from St. George station to Wilson Station.
 Its south end was in the City of Toronto while its north end was in what was then the Borough of York.

 The sports field of St. Michael's College School is directly above the length of the station and a Loblaws supermarket is located over the entrance on the north side of St. Clair Avenue.

 The 1995 Russell Hill subway incident occurred on August 11, 1995, between this station and Dupont station to the south on the southbound line.
-The impact site was closer to Dupont Station than to St. Clair West Station.

 On September 3, 2017, the new Flexity Outlook streetcars were introduced to the 512 St. Clair streetcar route.
 Because the new streetcars are twice the length of the older CLRV streetcars, the underground platform assignments for streetcars at St. Clair West station had to be changed.
 Previously, streetcars for both directions shared the west-side platform for arrivals and the north-side platform for departures, each able to accommodate two CLRV streetcars.
 Now the west-side platform handles arrivals and departures for one eastbound streetcar, and the north-side platform for one westbound streetcar.

+The streetcar tracks in the station were replaced in 2024; power and structural upgrades were performed as part of the same project.